bvaughn/react-virtualized/docs/ScrollSync.md

 ScrollSync
 ---------------

-High order component that simplifies the process of synchronizing scrolling between two or more virtualized components.
+High-order component that simplifies the process of synchronizing scrolling between two or more virtualized components.

 ### Prop Types
 | Property | Type | Required? | Description |